Fix 500 Internal Server Error

 Corrupt WordPress core files

-WordPress core files, if corrupt, may also generate internal server error 500.
-In this case, you will have to re-upload fresh WordPress core files.
-You will need to only upload the wp-admin and wp-includes folders.
+WordPress core files, if corrupt, may also generate 500 internal server error.
+In this case, you will have to re-upload new WordPress core files.
+You will need only to upload the wp-admin and wp-includes folders.
 First, visit wordpress.org and download the WordPress core files.

-This will download all the WordPress files.
-You need to upload only the wp-admin and wp-includes folders to the root of your site, the public_html folder.
+After downloading all the WordPress files, you need to upload only the wp-admin and wp-includes folders to the root of your site, the public_html folder.
 Overwrite all the files with the new ones.
-This will not erase any of your information but will just install new core files.
+It will not erase any of your information but will install original core files.